jqueiroz/jbozga/README.md

 4. Start xmobar: `xmobar /path/to/xmobar-config.default.hs`

 You may want to use your custom xmobar config instead of `xmobar-config.default.hs`.
+For more information, please refer to the [xmobar documentation](https://xmobar.org/).

 ## Running with nix
 Comming soon™